top of page

 What is a Shopaholic?

-When it comes to shopping, we all have our vices: whether it's buying shoes, clothes or kitchen appliances.
-100 pairs of shoes if never enough right? ...and then you just have to have handbags to match! ...and what a dilemma when you have to accessorise your shoes and handbags with jewellery and dresses.
-It is never ending!
+When it comes to shopping, we all have our vices, whether it's buying shoes, clothes or kitchen appliances.
+One hundred pairs of shoes is never enough, right? ...and then you have to have handbags to match!
+And what a dilemma it is when you must upgrade your shoes and bags with jewellery and dresses.
+It is never-ending!

 But what if you're shopping more than you should be?
 If this sounds like you or someone you know, then read on.